-The Man/Woman Behind The Camera: How one person can shape what we are all talking about
+The Man/Woman Behind The Camera: How One Person Can Shape What We Are All Talking About

+With Kevin Huhn, Former Producer of the Fox Show “The Hockey Source”

-Yitzi: Thank you so much for your time Stavros.
+Yitzi: Thank you so much for your time, Kevin.
 Can you share your “backstory” with us?

-I was a TV producer on a current affairs program called The Agenda with Steve Paikin, it’s on a public broadcaster called TVO located in Toronto.
-I was looking for experts with depth all the time, too often scrambling for deadline and ending up with less than ideal guests.
-I thought there must be a better way so I looked and looked and looked.
-But nothing beat the power of the Google sledgehammer.

-I teamed up with an engineer in Waterloo (Ontario) with a similar passion for knowledge and together we created the tool I wished for as a journalist.
+I told my dad I wanted to go to pro hockey at the age of 5.
+On the journey I had a neighbour ask me, what can you do in hockey to make money?

+So I came up with the idea to create a TV and radio show like Martha Stewart did for home and living, only my category was youth hockey.
+In 3 years I had the TV show air in Canada and the US.

 Yitzi: How did you get involved in TV journalism?